sci-oer/oo-course-wiki/ooConcepts/proceduralOOCompare.md

 When a developer creates an Object-Oriented program they first consider the 'entities' or classes that are represented in the problem description.
 They identify the capabilities that each of those classes must have by examining each requirement of the program in the context of how each class must be manipulated.

 One of the biggest advantages of OO programming is that the resulting classes can be reused in other programs.
 The creation of an OO program is somewhat similar to creating a reusable library of code.
-This reusability helps avoid the issue of code being written repeatedly throughout a program.
+This reusability helps avoid the issue of code being repeated throughout a program.

 ### OO/Procedural Comparison
 The fundamental components of an OO program are classes, attributes and methods.
 Constructors are a specialized form of method.